 In my experience, the way devs approach referencing is usually; “here is a list of songs in the style/mood I’m looking for.
 Have fun!”

-Of course, good composers are trained to handle this, but for creating your own vgm, you'll have to get a little more specific.
+Of course, good musicians are trained to handle this, but for creating your own vgm, you’ll have to get into the mind of the composer.

-YouTuber Ethan Becker's "3 Steps to Instantly find your [art] style!" video offers the perspective you should have. (recommended watch if you're your own artist):
+YouTuber Ethan Becker’s “3 Steps to Instantly find your [art] style” offers the perspective you need. (recommended watch if you’re your own artist):

-Ethan takes one individual element between multiple references then combines them.
+Ethan takes one individual element between multiple references and combines them.
 We can emulate this by listening for specific musical characteristics such as:

-Texture - Texture is how the song feels and sounds at any given moment (delicate, open, harsh, brittle, calm, etc.).
-This is slightly different from genre or style and is usually what game developers listen for when picking their music.
+Texture is how the song feels and sounds at any given moment (delicate, open, harsh, brittle, calm, etc.).
+This is slightly different from genre or style and is usually what game developers call “mood” when picking their music.

-For ease of understanding, Texture is simply the background elements or groove of a track without the melody (or bass, depending on your preference).
-The Texture is usually the Tempo/BPM, use of instrumentation, dynamics (fancy word for volume), and intensity of the track.
+For clarity, Texture is simply the background elements or groove of a track without the melody (or bass, depending on your preference).
+Tempo/BPM, instrumentation, dynamics (fancy word for volume), and intensity make up the texture.

 Or frantic/chaotic like Kirby Squeak Squad’s “Having Fun Outside” melody: